 Through technological innovations in the form of medical devices, NUS’s Medical Engineering Research and Commercialization Initiative (MERCI) aims to help patients by bringing practical solutions to them.
 MERCI is led by a team of experienced doctors, engineers and business professionals in the medical device industry.
 Central to the initiative is the goal of developing cost-effective, innovative and clinically trial-able solutions that would benefit the Singapore healthcare system based on a systematic and low-risk operating model.

 The Singapore government remains committed to growing the medical technology industry by investing in further research.
-In 2010, it was announced that S$3.7 billion would be invested in biomedical sciences research for the period 2011 to 2015.
-This is a 12 per cent increase over the investment made in the previous 5 years, demonstrating that biomedical sciences R&D remains a priority in Singapore’s long-term strategy to boost its economic competitiveness, achieve sustained growth and establish the country as Asia’s innovation capital.
+In 2015, it was announced that S$4 billion would be invested in biomedical sciences research for the period 2015 to 2020, demonstrating that biomedical sciences R&D remains a priority in Singapore’s long-term strategy to boost its economic competitiveness, achieve sustained growth and establish the country as Asia’s innovation capital.